ngctramnl/Food_Allergens/README.md

 Prediction : food products containing allergens and those that do not (contains , do not contains)

 ## Documentation of the analysis
-* Here is the summary of the analysis and the how behind my analysis: <[https://ngctramnl.github.io/smart-devices/](https://ngctramnl.github.io/Food_Allergens/)>.
+* Here is the analysis and the how behind my analysis: <https://ngctramnl.github.io/Food_Allergens/)>.
-*

 ## Conclusions
 * Food manufacturers can use this analysis as an Allergen Detection Model (whether it contains allergens or not) and include the allergy advice on the packaging.
 * The most important variable is Allergens which is the presence of ingredients might trigger allergies.